krgough/homeMonitor/README.md

 To setup the temperature sensor:

-*   Pair a USB stick to the Hive network but set the device type to be 0x01 rather than 0x07.
+*   Pair a USB stick to the Hive network but set the device type to be 0x01 rather than 0x07 (SREG 49 should be set to 0x0001).
 This stops it appearing as a second hub (co-ordinator).
+Note that this USB stick becomes our "HIVE" connected USB and will be plugged into the rPi.
+If you need to reset the temp sensor then log into the rPi and connect to this USB using screen and follow the instructions below.
 *   Pair the temperature sensor (door/window sensor) to the Hive network - monitor the USB stick using a serial terminal program during the device pairing.
 This allows you to capture the node id when it joins.
 *   Set additional pairing and attribute reporting on that sensor as shown below...